 Thomas Holt (1811–1888) was a Sydney business tycoon who built a castellated Victorian Gothic mansion named ‘The Warren’ in 1857 in Marrickville South.
 It was designed by architect George Mansfield, and contained an impressive art gallery filled with paintings and sculptures from Europe.
-It had elaborate stables built into imposing stone walls, and large landscaped gardens filled with urns overlooking the Cooks River.
+It had elaborate stables built into imposing stone walls, and large landscaped gardens filled with urns overlooking Cooks River.
 Holt gave it that name because he bred rabbits on the estate for hunting, as well as the grounds being stocked with alpacas and other exotics.
-The Warren was a landmark in the district for some decades; the still-operating Warren View Hotel in Enmore as evidence of this.
+The Warren was a landmark in the district for some decades; the still-operating Warren View Hotel in Enmore is evidence of this.

-As Holt’s health began to be an issue, the Warren was subdivided in 1884 with the land around the immediate building’s grounds being sold off – and the family returning to Britain for the remaining years of his life.
+As Holt’s health became an issue, the Warren was subdivided in 1884 with the land around the immediate building’s grounds being sold off – and the family returning to Britain for the remaining years of his life.
 He passed away in 1888.
 The Warren became a nunnery when the mansion and 12 acres (5 ha) of land were purchased by a French order of Carmelite nuns.
 The Carmelites were evicted from The Warren in 1903 for outstanding debts.
 By this stage the grounds appear to be bare with a high wood fence installed on the western side of the building about this time.
-It then was used during WWI for an artillery training range and this fenced area also appears in photos along with smaller buildings on the grounds nearby.
+It was then used during WWI for an artillery training range and this fenced area also appears in photos along with smaller buildings on the grounds nearby.
 It was resumed in 1919 by the New South Wales government and was finally demolished in 1922 – the land subdivided to build a housing estate for returned soldiers.